ArjanCodes/examples/adapter/README.md

 # Intro

 This video covers the Adapter pattern and a few variations of it.
 I'll start with the classic pattern which relies on classes.
 But then I'll show you how to take this a step further by taking the idea of the pattern and using modern Python features to achieve the same effect, but with less code.

-Let's dive in!
+Knowing some of these design patterns is quite useful, as they're great tools to help you improve the design of your software.
+They reduce coupling and make it easier to change or extend your code.
+If you want to learn more about how to design a piece of software from scratch, I've written a free guide to help you.
+You can get the guide at arjancodes.com/designguide.
+It describes the 7 steps that I take when I design software.
+I think you'll find it helpful in structuring the way you approach software design.
+So, arjancodes.com/designguide, the link is also in the description of this video.

+Now let's look at today's example.

 # Explain the example code